VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 ## VictoriaLogs

-vmalert supports using [VictoriaLogs](https://docs.victoriametrics.com/victorialogs/) as the datasource and writing alerting and recording rules using [LogsQL](https://docs.victoriametrics.com/victorialogs/logsql/).
+vmalert supports [VictoriaLogs](https://docs.victoriametrics.com/victorialogs/) as a datasource for writing alerting and recording rules using [LogsQL](https://docs.victoriametrics.com/victorialogs/logsql/).
 See [this doc](https://docs.victoriametrics.com/victorialogs/vmalert/) for details.

 ## Rules backfilling